 - Share sightings information with other NIMMSA members and local researchers when it is helpful to do so.

 - Pass on the outside of any other vessel viewing whales whenever practical.

 - Reduce engine and transducer noise when in the vicinity of killer whales near fixed hydrophone stations whenever possible.

 - Do not block shore-based whale observations or viewing taking place from other vessels whenever possible.

 - Fly the whale watch flag if possible, whenever viewing whales within 400 metres.

-- Do not fly a drone within 100 metres of marine mammals and limit drone use when it has the potential to impact other viewers.
+- Follow Transport Canada regulations when flying a drone and limit drone use when it has the potential to impact other viewers.

 Marketing and Social Media Guidelines